The Colgate ProClincial 250R is a smart and strong performing electric toothbrush that delivers value for money.

 It is the usual story on the box, a large image of the brush and the key features called out on the sides and back of the box.

 The brush, charging stand and brush head are all mounted within a plastic tray inside the box.
 It is made from polypropylene (recycling code 5), which isn’t accepted by most kerbside recycling programmes.
-Come on Colgate, it’s 2019.
+Come on Colgate!
 We have all seen the stories.
 Is there not more sustainable packaging you could use?!
+You even operate a recycling programme, so this should be high up your priority list.

 So, with the brush out of the box, let’s take a closer look.